 R1126 An INSTANCE MUST return a "500 Internal Server Error" HTTP status code if the response envelope is a Fault.
 HTTP-TRANSPORT TESTABLE BP1126

-The ("Cookies") allows the creation of stateful sessions between Web browsers and servers.
+The HTTP State Management Mechanism [RFP2965] ("Cookies") allows the creation of stateful sessions between Web browsers and servers.
 Because they are designed for hypertext browsing, Cookies do not have well-defined semantics for Web services, and, because they are external to the envelope, are not accommodated by either SOAP 1.1 or WSDL 1.1.
 This Profile limits the ways in which Cookies can be used, without completely disallowing them.

 R1122 An INSTANCE using Cookies SHOULD conform to RFC2965.
 HTTP-TRANSPORT NOT_TESTED